“I can’t do it if it’s not perfect”

 How To Kill This Excuse: Faith and Trust

-How did I know it was time to start a Youtube Channel about youth ministry?
+How did I know it was time to start a Youtube Channel equipping and training youth workers?

 How did I know it was time to write a book?